ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * To enable MPI, add `-m` disabled by default.
 * To enable verbose output, add `-v` disabled by default.
 * To change the installation path of the dependencies, use `-i <installation/path>` project_path/installdir/_deps/ by default on Unix systems.
-* To enable manually passing mkl as BLA vendor, add `-s` MKL by default.
+* To enable manually passing mkl as BLA vendor, add `--use-mkl` MKL by default.
 * To enable packaging system for distribution, add `-p` disabled by default.

 ## Building